suztomo/gcloud-mcp/doc/DEVELOPMENT.md

 cd ~/usr/local/username/development/my-other-project
-npx gcloud-mcp init --agent=gemini-cli gemini  # The client will reflect local changes since the extension file is pointing to the REMOTE registry. npx gcloud-mcp init --agent=gemini-cli --local gemini  # The client will reflect local changes since the extension file is pointing to the LOCAL install.
+npx gcloud-mcp init --agent=gemini-cli gemini  # The client will NOT reflect local changes since the extension file is pointing to the REMOTE registry. npx gcloud-mcp init --agent=gemini-cli --local gemini  # The client will reflect local changes since the extension file is pointing to the LOCAL install.
 ```